webwallet-online/Kerrigan-webwallet/README.md

 - ✅ **Session Expiry** - Automatic logout after 2 hours of inactivity
 - ✅ **Non-Custodial by Design** - No private key storage on server

+## 🔍 How to Audit

+This wallet is 100% transparent.
+You can verify:

+1. **No private key storage** - Check `server.py` lines 200-220
+2. **No key transmission** - Search for "privkey" in the codebase
+3. **Rate limiting** - Lines 77-112 protect against spam
+4. **Address validation** - Lines 153-159 ensure valid Kerrigan addresses

+Run locally and inspect network traffic to confirm no keys leave your browser.

 ## 🚀 Quick Start

 ### Prerequisites